 - Swing Pipe – This is to connect the sprinkler heads to your tubing.

 - Backflow Preventer – Remember last week when I said you need to check with your city to check for rules and regulations?
-One thing that our city required was a blackflow preventer, which prevents water from flowing back into the water supply.
+One thing that our city required was a blackflow preventer, which prevents irrigation water from flowing back into your house’s drinking water supply.

 - Sprinkler Heads – Refer back to Part 1 if you need help figuring out what kind & how many sprinkler heads you need.

-Here’s a picture of the manifold we…and by that I totally mean HE built.
+Here’s a picture of the manifold Logan built.
 This was right after we put it in, so after this you’d want to wash it all off and put a gravel bed there for drainage.
 I labeled where the unions are.

 Digging is, obviously, the most time consuming part of the whole sprinkler install.
 To make things a little easier for yourselves, you can also rent a trencher (aka ditch witch).
 We unfortunately couldn’t do this because we have a septic system in our backyard and we were worried about ruining any septic pipes.
 We also have a lot of lava rocks in the soil of Central Oregon and our backyard had a lot of debris in the soil, so we didn’t wan to ruin a machine that was rented.

 How deep should you bury sprinkler lines?

 This is a very good question if you are learning how to install sprinklers.

 We chose to bury our sprinklers about 8 inches down.
 We will need to winterize our sprinkler system every winter.